systemd/mkosi/mkosi/resources/mkosi.md

-    The types and syntax of *package specifications* that are allowed depend on the package installer (e.g. `dnf` for `rpm`-based distros or `apt` for `deb`-based distros), but may include package names, package names with version and/or architecture, package name globs, paths to packages in the file system, package groups, and virtual provides, including file paths.
+    The types and syntax of *package specifications* that are allowed depend on the package installer (e.g. `dnf` for `rpm`-based distros or `apt` for `deb`-based distros), but may include package names, package names with version and/or architecture, package name globs, package groups, and virtual provides, including file paths.

+    See `PackageDirectories=` for information on how to make local packages available for installation with `Packages=`.

     **Example**: when using a distro that uses `dnf`, the following configuration would install the `meson` package (in the latest version), the 32-bit version